 Bates Technical College delivers career education with a focus on hands-on learning.
 Serving approximately 7,000 students, BTC has three comprehensive campuses in Tacoma that offer two-year degrees, short-term certificates, academic courses, a Technical High School, and life-long learning.

 Part of the state’s public two-year college system, Bates Technical College provides practical and concentrated hands-on education with an affordable, accessible path toward successful employment.
-Degree and certificate programs are offered in a variety of industries that include, aerospace, audio/visual technology and communication, business administration, construction, education/training, engineering, healthcare, information technology, manufacturing, fire service, transportation, culinary arts and barber.
+Degree and certificate programs are offered in a variety of industries and pathways that include:

 Year Founded: 1940

 Highest Enrolled Programs*

 Diesel and Heavy Equipment Technology

 - Students receiving need-based financial aid: 29%